DinosaursAreCute/TaskMover_3.0-Rebirth-/README.md

 **TaskMover** is a powerful, modern file organization tool that automatically organizes your files based on customizable rules and patterns.
 Say goodbye to cluttered folders and hello to an organized digital life!

+> ⚠️ **Warning**
+> Ensure you have a backup of your files before running TaskMover.
+While the application is designed to be safe and reliable, unexpected issues may occur during file operations.

 ## ✨ Features

 ### 🎯 Core Functionality